mjfusa/m365-roadmap-agent/README.md

 The M365 Agents Toolkit for Visual Studio Code streamlines app registration and deployment to Microsoft Teams.
 It automates OAuth2.0 setup, securely manages client credentials, and eliminates the need to handle infrastructure, letting you focus on app development.

 1. Rename the file `.env.production.sample` to `.env.production` in the `env` folder of the project.
-This file will be populated with environment variables for the project for production release, including the client ID if additional OAuth2 authentication is needed.
+This file will be populated with environment variables for the project for production release.
 1. Using the M365 Agents Toolkit, in the LIFECYCLE section, select 'Provision'.
 3. Provide the client id if prompted for additional OAuth2 configuration.
-Note that the M365 Agents Toolkit will register the app in the Teams Developer Portal and update any necessary authentication variables in your .env file.
+Note that the M365 Agents Toolkit will register the app in the Teams Developer Portal and update any necessary variables in your .env file.

 ## Use the M365 Roadmap Agent in Copilot